Avaiga/taipy-getting-started/step_01/ReadMe.md

 > You can download the final code of this step [here](../src/step_01.py) or all the steps [here](https://github.com/Avaiga/taipy-getting-started/tree/develop/src).

+!!! warning "For Notebooks"

+    The "Getting Started" Notebook is available [here](https://docs.taipy.io/getting_started/getting_started.ipynb).
+The code of the steps doesn't deal with the [specific GUI functions](https://docs.taipy.io/manuals/gui/notebooks/) for Notebooks.

 # Step 1: Visual elements

 Many visual elements can be added to the basic code viewed in Step 0.
 This Step shows how to use visual elements